ConvertAPI/docs/content-types.md

 }
 ```
 ### multipart/form-data
-Each request parameter must be in separate part.
-If there is an array type parameter, index must be appended to parameter name e.g. Files[0], Files[1], Files[2] etc.
+Each request parameter must be specified in a separate part.
+If there is an array type parameter, the index must be appended to a parameter name e.g. Files[0], Files[1], Files[2], etc.
 #### DOC to PDF example
 ```
 [POST]